NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 ## Project Description

-Introducing our new [EZ Wild Apricot Web Designer](https://newpathconsulting.com/watm) \(aka WATM\), redesigned from the ground up using ECMAScript 6 to work without jQuery.
+Introducing our new [EZ Wild Apricot Web Designer](https://newpathconsulting.com/watm) \(aka WATM\), redesigned from the ground up.
+The product has been rewritten in ECMAScript 6.

 EZ Wild Apricot Web Designer will help any administrator with some knowledge of the [Document Object Model (DOM)](https://www.w3schools.com/js/js_htmldom.asp) manage and replace nearly every piece of hard-coded and configurable text in Wild Apricot.